-ID Measure/requirements Resources needed When to be implemented Responsibility Reference Condition ns of Approval B16 Prior to the commencement of construction, the Proponent must prepare a Water Management Plan for the development to the satisfaction of the Planning Secretary.
+ID Measure/requirements Resources needed When to be implemented Responsibility Reference Conditions o f Approval B16 Prior to the commencement of construction, the Proponent must prepare a Water Management Plan for the development to the satisfaction of the Planning Secretary.
 This sub-plan must: (a) be prepared by a suitably qualified and experienced person in consultation with the EPA, FCNSW, NPWS, the Water Group and NSW DPI; (b) include provisions for: (i) detailed baseline data on surface water flows and quality in the watercourses that could be affected by the development, and a program to augment this baseline data over time; (ii) detailed criteria for determining surface water impacts of the development (flows, quality and flooding), including criteria for triggering remedial action (if necessary); and (iii) a description of the measures that would be implemented to minimise the surface water impacts of the development and comply with the relevant water management requirements in conditions B10 to B15 are complied with; and (c) managing flood risk during construction.
 Following the Planning Secretary's approval, the Proponent must implement the Water Management Plan.
-WQM Program Prior to construction During construction Senior Environmental Advisor COAs Mitigatio n Measures W4 A water quality monitoring program will be developed as part of the SWMP as described in Appendix E. It will be developed and implemented to gain an appreciation of background water quality, to observe any changes in surface water quality that may be attributable to the project and inform appropriate management responses.
-WQM Program Prior to construction During construction Senior Environmental Advisor Amendment Report
+WQM Program Prior to construction During construction Senior Environmental Advisor COAs Mitigation Me easures W4 A water quality monitoring program will be developed as part of the SWMP as described in Appendix E. It will be developed and implemented to gain an appreciation of background water quality, to WQM Program Prior to construction Senior Environmental Amendment Report